pyControl/docs/docs/user-guide/hardware.md

 ### Behaviour ports

-Each behaviour port is an 8 pin RJ45 connector (compatible with standard Cat 5 or 6 network cables), with the following set of lines:
+Each behaviour port is an 8 pin RJ45 connector (compatible with standard Cat 5 or 6 network cables), with the following pinout:

 | Function                     | RJ45 connector pin # |
 | ---------------------------- | -------------------- |